RyanSnodgrass/notredame_club_membership_app/README.md

 ```
 rails generate devise User
 ```
 It's a couple quick links copy pasted from an older app to get registrations working.
-Make sure to put `before_action :authenticate_user!` in each contoller to validate sign in.
+Make sure to put `before_action :authenticate_user!` in each controller to validate sign in.

 ---

 A quick gotcha I encountered when I put in the Devise gem was `f_name` and `l_name` were no longer being saved into the DB.
-I was getting an unpermitted parameters error when updating and creating
+I was getting an un-permitted parameters error when updating and creating
 ```
 Started PUT "/users" for 127.0.0.1 at 2014-09-14 14:37:44 -0400.Processing by Devise::RegistrationsController#update as HTML.
 Parameters: {"utf8"=>"✓", "authenticity_token"=>"smS7azhqJEBQx1bKVIaSNgUyocT8EpYaZi7ZkkAFDMk=", "user"=>{"f_name"=>"Ryan", "l_name"=>"Snodgrass", "dob"=>"2005-06-15", "email"=>"res0428@yahoo.com", "password"=>"[FILTERED]", "password_confirmation"=>"[FILTERED]", "current_password"=>"[FILTERED]"}, "commit"=>"Update"}
 User Load (0.2ms)  SELECT  "users".* FROM "users"  WHERE "users"."id" = 5  ORDER BY "users"."id" ASC LIMIT 1.
 User Load (0.2ms)  SELECT  "users".* FROM "users"  WHERE "users"."id" = ?
 LIMIT 1  [["id", 5]].Unpermitted parameters: f_name, l_name, dob